Darth-Apple/BAM/readme.txt

 WHAT IS RANDOM MODE?

     - Random mode allows announcements to be refreshed on each page visit.
 BAM will select an announcement randomly from the random mode tab, and will display a different announcement each time your forum's index is visited.
-    - Due to the complexity of how BAM manages different types of announcements, you can’t put random mode announcements on other pages (or at least, not yet.
-Maybe a future release will expand upon this).
+    - Due to the complexity of how BAM manages different types of announcements, you can’t put random mode announcements on other pages in this version.
+(Maybe a future release will expand upon this).
 They display on the forum’s index, below standard announcements.
-There are certain settings that work differently in random mode, so make sure to double check your annoncement’s settings if you convert your announcement from standard to random mode.
+There are certain settings that work differently in random mode, so make sure to double check your announcement’s settings if you convert your announcement from standard to random mode.

 CAN I USE HTML IN ANNOUNCEMENTS?

  - Yes.
-Enable the HTML setting in BAM's plugin settings to allow HTML.
-This does not work for javascript.
+Ordinarily, only BBcode is supported.
+However, you may enable the HTML setting in BAM's plugin settings to allow HTML.
+Please note that, by design, this does not work for javascript, which is purposefully removed before rendering announcements.
 If you need javascript, see below.

 CAN I PUT JAVASCRIPT IN AN ANNOUNCEMENT?

-    - Technically, yes.
-Javascript is not, by default, enabled.
+    - Javascript is not, by default, enabled.
 However, you can make BAM load a different template for a specific announcement.
 If you have a global template named my_announcement_template, put [@template:my_announcement_template] anywhere in your announcement’s text.
 This tag tells BAM to load a different template, which can contain javascript or anything else that you need.

-CAN I MAKE BAM DISPLAY ON MULTIPLE THEMES WITHOUT DISPLAY ON EVERY THEME?
+CAN I MAKE BAM DISPLAY ON MULTIPLE THEMES WITHOUT DISPLAYING ON EVERY THEME?

     - Yes.
 Put [@themes:1,2,3] anywhere in your announcement’s text.
 This works for languages too!

+HOW TO I GET MY LANGUAGE AND THEME IDS FOR ANNOUNCEMENT TAGS?

+    - Language IDs are based on the folder name of the language pack on your forum.
+Navigate to /inc/languages to see the language packs.
+The name of your language's folder (english, espanol, etc.) is the value you should use for the language tag.

+    - Theme IDs can be seen from the URL when you edit a specific theme in the ACP.
+Visit your theme.
+Edit it, and look for (tid=some_number) in your URL.
+This is your theme ID!

 CAN I MAKE ANNOUNCEMENTS UNDISMISSABLE FOR GUESTS?